bobtfish/puppet-ethtool/README.markdown

 #### rxvlan

-Specifies whether rx-vlan-offload should be enabled
+Specifies whether rx-vlan-offload should be disabled

 #### txvlan

-Specifies whether tx-vlan-offload should be enabled
+Specifies whether tx-vlan-offload should be disabled

 #### ignore_unknown